 3 Small Steps To Get A Bigger Paycheck And Be Promoted

-Here are a few steps that could result in collecting a bigger paycheck and/or promotion.
+Here are three small steps you could take that would result in collecting a bigger paycheck and/or promotion.

 1. Communicate